 Gamers, programmers, and all types of users have shown their confidence in the new proposals of ergonomic keyboards on the market.

 According to a report from Future Market Insight entitled “Computer Keyboard Market – Global Industry Analysis and Opportunity Assessment 2015 – 2025”, the global demand for keyboards is valued at 4.700 million dollars, and expects to undergo a change of 3% in the coming years.

 All this is due to the presence of ergonomic keyboards.

 It is not only about acquiring an ergonomic keyboard but more importantly, to find the one that best suits the needs of each and every user.

 Dygma’s proposal seeks to create a keyboard that can reduce stress on your back, shoulders, and wrists, while also increase your performance.

 This goal is manifested in the Raise keyboard, a product that covers the greatest number of needs with its numerous customizable features.

 Its split ergonomic feature allows users to adjust the space between the 2 halves of the keyboard according to the length of their shoulders.
 This also allows users to freely position their keyboards however they feel most comfortable.

 Dygma continues to find ways to improve the functionality of the keyboard.
-With the constant support of gamers and coders worldwide, the Raise is becoming the stepping stone into creating more and better ergonomic keyboards that fits the needs of all its users.
+With the constant support of gamers and coders worldwide, the Raise is becoming the stepping stone into creating more and better ergonomic keyboards that fit the needs of all its users.

 Who knows?
-Maybe one day the traditional keyboard will completely die out and evolved into a hybrid that can finally adapt to all of our needs.
+Maybe one day the traditional keyboard will completely die out and evolve into a hybrid that can finally adapt to all of our needs.
 Now that we are aware of the risks, we can find the solution or generate many solutions.
 The possibilities are endless.

 ¹ – https://www.nhs.uk/conditions/repetitive-strain-injury-rsi/